 Once boiling add the fresh tortellini and simmer until cooked, 4-5 minutes (look at package directions for timing).
 Add the white beans and simmer just a few minutes until they are heated through.
 Turn heat off.
 Add the chopped fresh spinach and the basil.
 Give a stir.
 Add a little squeeze of lemon ( 1-2 teaspoons).

 Taste, adjusting salt and pepper.
-You want the broth slightly salty- the tortilla and beans will soak up much of it.
+You want the broth slightly salty- the tortellini and beans will soak up much of it as it sits.

 Serve in bowls with a drizzle of olive oil, pecorino cheese and a light sprinkle of chili flakes.